MEGA-Awry/mega-awry.github.io/_disclosure/disclosure.md

 {: #general-recs }

 - _File encryption:_ we propose a thorough redesign of MEGA's system.
 This includes protecting node keys with AES-GCM and using separate keys for file encryption and for protecting their attributes.
 Furthermore, we propose to replace MEGA's custom variant of AES-CCM for file encryption with the well-analyzed AES-GCM.
-- _Augmented PAKE for authentication:_ we recommend the usage of [OPAQUE](https://eprint.iacr.org/2018/163.pdf) to avoid targeted dictionary attacks on user passwords by MEGA.
+- _Augmented PAKE for authentication:_ we recommend the usage of [OPAQUE](https://eprint.iacr.org/2018/163.pdf) (the version where the server does not learn the password in the registration phase) instead of the authentication key.
+Users authenticate by proving their knowledge of the password to the server.
+Meanwhile a MitM adversary capable of breaking TLS cannot gain any advantage in recovering user passwords.
+However, a malicious server can still mount targeted dictionary attacks by simulating the authentication locally.
 {: .text-left }

 The proposed measures in this section require users to re-encrypt their files because the key material is derived differently, and new primitives are used.